 And here, realme XT easily comes to mind…

-Bearing a lot of similarities to realme 5 Pro, this mid-range smartphone has a 6.4-inch screen with that notch (no thanks to Apple’s still followed design).
+Bearing a lot of similarities to realme 5 Pro, this mid-range smartphone has a 6.4-inch screen with that teardrop for the cam.
 The screen is protected with Gorilla Glass 5 (instead of Gorilla Glass 3), and upon buying, is already with a screen protector pre-installed. realme XT’s screen has Full HD+ resolution (that’s equal to 403ppi), and instead of an IPS screen, it uses Super AMOLED.

 The screen doubles as a fingerprint scanner, BTW.
 Quite responsive, I prefer this set-up versus the other (even cheaper) models that still has the scanner at the back.